-The Terracotta Army in Xian, China
+Top Tips for Visiting The Terracotta Army Museum in Xi'an

-The Terracotta Army
+Top Tips for Visiting The Terracotta Army

-The site of the huge on-going excavation of the Terracotta Army is located about an hour outside of the Chinese city of Xian.
-There are a number of daily buses that depart from Xian and terminate at the Museum of the Terracotta Army.
+The site of the huge on-going excavation of the Terracotta Army is located about an hour outside of the Chinese city of Xi'an.
+There are a number of daily buses that depart from Xi'an and terminate at the Museum complex.
 Along with the Great Wall of China the Army of Terracotta Warriors and Horses is the most famous and most well-visited of all of China's tourist destinations.

-Where is the Terracotta Army
+Where is the Terracotta Army Located

 The Army of the Terracotta Warriors and Horses is often described as the 8th Wonder of the World.
 When travelling, you're likely to come across a number of attractions that are promoted as the eighth wonder of the world, many of which wouldn't even make it into the top 20.
 With the Terracotta Army though, they may actually be right.
 It's hard to prepare yourself for how amazing and wonderful this place actually is, the sheer size is likely to blow you away.

-What's incredible is that these Terracotta Army warriors and soldiers figures, dating back to the late third century BC, were not discovered until 1974 when a group of local farmers came across them when digging for water.
-Farmers and villagers in the Xian region had long been known to unearth bits and pieces of terracotta when digging up the fields, but the findings in 1974 lead Chinese archaeologists into setting up a dig site and subsequently uncovering the largest group of pottery figurines ever found: they had uncovered an army, a Terracotta Army!
+What's incredible is that these incredibly life-like figures, dating back to the late third century BC, were not discovered until 1974 when a group of local farmers came across them when digging for water.
+Farmers and villagers in the Xi'an region had long been known to unearth bits and pieces of terracotta when digging up the fields, but the findings in 1974 lead Chinese archaeologists into setting up a dig site and subsequently uncovering the largest group of pottery figurines ever found: they had uncovered an army, a Terracotta Army!

-Army of the First Emperor of Qin
+Who Was the First Emperor of Qin

-Pit 1, the largest of the 4 pits of the Terracotta Army excavation site, is 230 metres long and 62 metres wide and contains over 6000 terracotta figures, many of which are warriors and horses that have been repositioned into the precise military positions in which they would have originally been placed as instructed by the first emperor, Qin Shi Huang.
+Pit 1, the largest of the 4 pits of the archaeological excavation site, is 230 metres long and 62 metres wide and contains over 6000 terracotta figures, many of which are warriors and horses that have been re-positioned into the precise military positions in which they would have originally been placed as instructed by the first emperor, Qin Shi Huang.
 Archaeologists working on site have determined that the pits in which the Terracotta Warriors were buried were covered by a wooden ceiling held up by wooden beams and then covered with soil, the depth of which would have gradually increased over the centuries before their discovery.

 Terracotta Army Poll